SnoringCatGames/surfacer/README.md

 ## Tests

-_> **NOTE:** Sadly, the tests are not set up to automatically run on presubmit, so some of the tests are severely out-of-date and broken._
+_> **NOTE:** Sadly, the tests are not set up to automatically run on presubmit, so pretty much all of the tests are significently out-of-date and broken._

 Surfacer uses the [Gut tool](https://github.com/bitwes/Gut) for writing and running unit tests.